spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/vxlan-overlay.md

 9. In the **Internal CIDR Range** field, provide a private IP range for your cluster to use.
 Ensure that this range is not used by others in the same network environment.
 When you toggle on **Enable Overlay Network**, Palette provides with a default commonly unused range.
 We suggest you keep the default range unless you have a specific IP range you want to use.

-10. In **VIP** field near the top of the page, provide a a virtual IP (VIP) address.
+10. In **VIP** field near the top of the page, provide a virtual IP (VIP) address.
 This address must be within the same internal CIDR range that you provide for the cluster.

 11. Finish the rest of the cluster configurations and click **Finish Configuration** to deploy the cluster.
 For more information, refer to [Create Cluster Definition](./site-installation/cluster-deployment.md).